barryclark/jekyll-now/_posts/2016-5-12-Start Hacking.md

 Find your target by smell.
 It usually stinks.

-### First I searched for input forms. e.g. a simple search fomr of a stincky website.
+### First I searched for input forms. e.g. a simple search form of a stincky website.
 And input the most dangereous symbol ever created by a human: the apostrophe.

 url: `/search/?'`